darolishes/BondBridge/memory-bank/progress.md

 - Performance concerns for complex card animations on low-end devices
 - Type safety across the Redux store with persistence
-- Navigation integration with theme system
+- Integration of complex card components with the theme system